Users can update their profiles at any time by accessing the Profile menu in the Dashboard.

 - Website (to a portfolio of the user’s work or other professional site)

-- Facebook (you must allow followers in your Facebook privacy settings to do this)
+- Facebook (only if you allow followers in your Facebook privacy settings)

 - Biographical Info